dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 **Parameters**

-`[in] cameraID`: A `String` value that listed in the `cameraIDList` returned by `getAllCameras`.
+`[in] cameraID` A `String` value that listed in the `cameraIDList` returned by `getAllCameras`.
 The method will have no effects if the input value does not exist in the `cameraIDList`.
-`[in out] error`: The error occurs when the input value is invalid.
+`[in out] error` The error occurs when the input value is invalid.
 You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**